consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ## Specification Change Log

 In general, please put major change log items at the top of the file.
 When a new protocol version is "cut", move the previous versions' change log down here.

+Protocol changes from 0.5 to 0.6:

+- Breaking data model changes to fully sign data rights requests
+  - Move all attributes of the request in to JWT envelope
+  - Allow for only one right to be exercised per request
+  - Provide guidance for signing JWKs to test and signal movement in 0.7 toward libsodium or similar cryptographic primitives library.
+- Elimination of distinction between technical actor and technical interface (CBi and PIPi and AAi terminology eliminated)
+- Remove old Certification Test repo link and replace with link to [OSIRAA](https://osirra.datarightsprotocol.org).

 Protocol Changes from 0.4 to 0.5: